sharedvolume/volume-syncer/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the Apache License 2.0.

 ## Code of Conduct